-Introduction to Significant Works in 20th Century Literature Written in English, with Special Emphasis on Works by Americans.
-They will be Expected to Respond to These in Terms of the Important Social and Philosophical Currents of the Periods They Represent.
-The Writers to be Studied: William Golding, Fitzgerald, D.H.
+Introduction to significant works in 20th Century Literature written in English with special emphasis on works by Americans.
+Students will be expected to respond to the terms of the important social and philosophical currents of the periods they represent.
+The writers to be studied: William Golding, Fitzgerald, D.H.
 Lawrence, Philip Roth, Coetzee, Hemingway Bernard Shaw